smashley-eakland/ds-pandas_data_cleaning-opw32/README.md

-# ds-pandas2
+# ds-pandas_data_cleaning

-This repository describes more advanced (see [this repo](https://github.com/flatiron-school/ds-pandas1) for `pandas` 101!) `pandas` techniques for data science.
+This repository describes data cleaning techniques using `pandas`.
 It was created with love by the Flatiron School.